NTT444/NTT444.github.io/aboutme.md

 | Mortality   | Christopher Hitchens       |
 | Do Androids Dream of Electric Sheep?     | Philip K. Dick       |
 | Starship Troopers   | Robert A. Heinlein        |

-  * The Terror by: Daniel Simmons
-  * Hyperion Cantos series by: Daniel Simmons
-  * The Lord of the Rings Trilogy by: Tolkien
-  * Reining in the Rio Grande by: Fred M. Phillips, G. Emlen Hall, and Mary E. Black
-  * Game of Thrones series by: where's that next book George?
-  * Crime and Punishment by: Fyodor Dostoevsky
-  * Fight Club by: Chuck Palahniuk
-  * Earthcore by: Scott Sigler
-  * The Stormlight Archive Series by: Brandon Sanderson
-  * Mortality by: Christopher Hitchens
-  * Do Androids Dream of Electric Sheep? by: Philip K. Dick
-  * Starship Troopers by: Robert A. Heinlein